-Section~\ref{sec:attack} demonstrates the signature-based approach is prone to be bypassed once the attack technique is pertinently improved.
-To defend the upgraded adversarial patch generation algorithm and other potential sophisticated attack techniques, we propose a general and signature-independent detection method in this section.
+To defend the upgraded adversarial patch generation algorithm and other unknown sophisticated attack techniques, we propose a general and signature-independent detection method in this section.
 The proposed method is based on an internal semantics structure rather than some kind of mutable superficial characteristics.
-In fact, the local and global content semantics is consistent in benign examples but inconsistent in adversarial ones.
+In fact, the local and global content semantics are consistent in benign examples but inconsistent in adversarial ones.
 If a benign object can be detected from a part of the input image, it will certainly be detected from a larger one.
 In other words, if an object can be detected locally, it should be detected globally.
 However, an adversarial object can become disappeared in the larger part containing enough adversarial patch pixels.
 This semantics structure can be employed as a robust detection rule to identify adversarial examples.
 Accordingly, we develop a region growing algorithm to detect adversarial examples by checking whether there is an inconsistency in the current input.

 More specifically, as shown in Figure~\ref{fig:growthframe}, the algorithm begins with a seed region, which is an image block selected from the input image.
 Iteratively, the region grows by including the neighbouring blocks following a proper growing direction.
 At each step, the grown region is fed to the object detector to check whether there is an object of interest (e.g., a person), and the detection result is recorded.
-When an object is detected in the previous regions but missed in the current region, we believe the input is an adversarial example and the object identified in the last region will be output.
+When an object is detected in the previous region but missed in the current region, we believe the input is an adversarial example and the object identified in the last region will be output.
 In this way, the adversarial examples can be effectively detected without requiring any attack-specific knowledge.